Skip to main content

 2. Click New at the top right of the interface.

-3. Assign a name to the new policy in the form.
+3. In the form, assign a name to the new policy.

 • Update policy targets.
 Targets configured with a Microsoft update policy.

-• Automatic approvals.
-Indicates if the automatic approvals setting is Enabled or Disabled.
+• Automatic Approvals.
+Indicates whether the automatic approvals setting is Enabled or Disabled.

 • Actions.
-Contains the View Details button, to access five configuration scopes:
+Contains the View Details button, which allows access to the configuration scopes: Details, Microsoft Updates, Automatic Approvals, Uncataloged Updates, and Uncataloged Automatic Approvals.

 patch-policy-detail